3.9 Intakes Involving DFCS or Child Placement Agency Foster or Adoptive Homes

 1. Complete the Intake Assessment information gathering process with the reporter in accordance with policy 3.1 Intake: Receiving Intake Reports.

-2. Assess all information gathered to make an intake decision in accordance with policy 3.2 Intake: Making an Intake Decision.
+2. Thoroughly analyze family functioning information gathered to make an intake decision in accordance with policy 3.2 Intake: Making an Intake Decision.

 1. The legal and boarding (if applicable) County Director(s);